BerkeleyTrue/react-material/README.md

 ===
 Material design components written with React.js and React Style.

-Thanks to the Polymer team for providing a base set of elements that we could re-implement.
+Thanks to the Polymer team for providing a base set of elements that I could re-implement.

 Motivation
 ---